-TransUnion’s Monthly Industry Snapshot utilizes a stratified random sample of 5 million consumers obtained from its Prama DataHub.
-The report’s first results were released May 20.
+TransUnion’s July 2020 Monthly Industry Snapshot Report is drawn from a stratified random sample of 5 million consumers obtained from the credit reporting agency’s proprietary research data.
+The July report was released Aug.
+20.